chat-sdk/chat-sdk-android/README.txt

 CONTRIBUTION GUIDELINES - moving forward ~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-
-1. Add comments to all functions describing their purpose
+1. Add comments to all functions describing their purpose (Doxygen)
-2. Practice Test Driven Development
-3.
+2. Merge master changes into feature branches whenever possible.
+3. Changes to feature branches should always be double checked if they belong in master.

 Future Plans / DEVELOPMENT DIRECTION ~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-
 1. Reducing Complexity
-    a) Update usage of jdeferred;
-         the current call initialization of DeferredObjects
-         is confusing . . .
-         private Deferred<Void, Void, Void> deferred;
-    b) Review usage of and update greenDAO
-2.Features to be added
-    a) two_factor_auth_2
-    b) offlineMode
-    c) phone_book_contacts
-3. Merge main project to firebase3 branch
+    a) jDeferred is being phased out in favour of rxJava.
+    b) Greendao2 is being replaced with GreenDao3 which uses annotations.
+    c) Cleaning up stale branches.